-The Monthly Payment - The amount of the monthly payment is determined by the amount of the loan, the interest rate and the term of years (5, 10, 15, etc.) The higher the amount of the loan and the interest, the higher the payment.
+The Monthly Payment – The amount of the monthly payment is determined by the amount of the loan, the interest rate, and the term of years (5, 10, 15, etc.) The higher the amount of the loan and the interest, the higher the payment.
 The shorter the term of years, the higher the payment.

-Underlying Debt - If you currently owe on a piece of property, you do not necessarily have to pay off your present land contract or mortgage.
+Underlying Debt – If you currently owe on a piece of property, you do not necessarily have to pay off your present land contract or mortgage.
 Instead, you can sometimes continue to make monthly payments in the required amount just as before.
 (The original obligation is often referred to as “underlying debt” since it “underlies” – is superior to and existed before – the debt owed to you on the more recent sale of the same property.)
-However, check the mortgage you are paying on to see if there is a so-called “Due on Sale” clause requiring you to pay off the debt if you sell the property.
+However, check the mortgage you are paying on to see if a so-called “Due on Sale” clause requires you to pay off the debt if you sell the property.

-Amortization - How long a loan is scheduled to run is referred to as the amortization.
+Amortization – How long a loan is scheduled to run is referred to as amortization.
 The amortization depends on the size of the contract, the size of the monthly payment, and the interest rate being charged.
 (The higher the interest rate and/or the smaller the monthly payment, the longer the amortization will be.)

 You may also consider including a “balloon payment” due in 5 to 10 years.
 A balloon payment means the full amount owed will be due at that time.
-Even if the balloon is not “popped” (paid in full by the Borrower), it gives you an opportunity to increase the monthly payment and the interest rate (or both), as well as set a new balloon payment one or two years down the road.
+Even if the balloon is not “popped” (paid in full by the Borrower), it allows you to increase the monthly payment and the interest rate (or both), as well as set a new balloon payment one or two years down the road.
 By the time the balloon payment becomes due, such increases are generally easily accommodated by the Borrower and may be a preferred option to foreclosure.

 As a service both to you and the Borrower, don’t set balloon dates that are too near.
 One and two-year balloon clauses are often un¬realistic and create unnecessary difficulties for both you and the Borrower.

-The Borrower’s Credit Worthiness - Just like any lender, you have every right to information that shows the Borrower has an adequate source of income to pay the obligation.
+The Borrower’s Credit Worthiness – Like any lender, you have every right to information that shows the Borrower has an adequate source of income to pay the obligation.
 Get references; find out where he/she works, annual income, and obtain a credit report showing how promptly current debts are paid.
 If selling to a person with a less than commendable credit record, insist on a large down payment or find another Buyer.